-Although an FAQ is useful for having a document which answers all of the same questions, it’s also a pretty useful tool for marketing your product or service.
-A well designed FAQ will reassure any pre-purchase doubts anyone has.
+Although an FAQ is useful for having a document that answers all of the same questions, it’s also a pretty useful tool for marketing your product or service.
+A well-designed FAQ will reassure any pre-purchase doubts anyone has.
 Think of reasons why people might be hesitant in giving you business and sneak the perfect answer to their worries into your FAQ’s!

 4. Provide an incredible guarantee

 Regardless of what you are selling, the overriding concern amongst customers might be “What if I don’t like it, will I get my money back?”
 The best way to combat this is to provide a satisfaction guarantee: nothing too complicated, just something which gives people that easy way out to return the product and get their money back if they want to.
 As long as you’ve designed a good product or service then this isn’t something that many people will use, however, it will improve your customer satisfaction greatly – something which can only help future purchases.

 When you launch